Under the Spring Moon

 One common practice is to participate in a special meditation, the Stations of the Cross.
 This is a set of 14 stations, each usually marked by a plaque with a scene that marks moments in the Passion of Jesus in the days before, during, and after his crucifixion.

-It is often an especially meditative practice for teen groups in a parish as the teens participate in a dramatic reading of each of the Stations.
+It is an especially meditative practice for teen groups in a parish church, as the teens participate in a dramatic reading of each of the Stations.

 My favorite online meditation on “the Stations,” is the one offered by Father Reed in a video that is available on YouTube with this URL: